LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_2.rst

 It is possible to specify a predicate alias using the notation ``Name/Arity as Alias/Arity`` or, in alternative, the notation ``Name/Arity::Alias/Arity``.
-Aliases may be used either for avoiding conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives or for giving more meaningful names considering the calling context of the predicates.
+Aliases may be used for avoiding conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives, for giving more meaningful names considering the calling context of the predicates, and for changing the order of the predicate arguments when calling the predicate.
 For predicates, is also possible to define alias shorthands using the notation ``Predicate as Alias`` or, in alternative, the notation ``Predicate::Alias``, where ``Predicate`` and ``Alias`` are callable terms where some or all arguments may be instantiated.

 To enable the use of :term:`static binding`, and thus optimal message sending performance, the objects should be loaded before compiling the entities